MarcoAttene/Indirect_Predicates/README.md

 If you use it for research purposes and produce publications, please cite the following paper that describes the underlying theory:

 > M. Attene.
 Indirect Predicates for Geometric Constructions.
-In Elsevier Computer-Aided Design (2020, to appear).
+In Elsevier Computer-Aided Design (2020).

 -------------------
 System Requirements